 For detailed information on the GRE score reporting system please visit ets.org/gre.

 Applicants must submit GRE or substituted scores to SOPHAS using the following designation DI Code 0167.

 The Personal Statement should contain only responses to the following five questions.
 Students must upload their responses to the Personal Statement section of SOPHAS.

-Please answer each of the following five questions in a concise and well-written essay format.
+Please answer each of the following five questions in a concise and well-written short answer format.
 Responses to each question should not exceed 100 words (500 words total for all five questions).

 - Where did your interest in public health originate?